-ACGR welcomes the announcement by the Prime Minister today of an additional $296 million to go toward 1800 new industry PhDs and 800 fellowships to create a “new generation of research entrepreneur”.
+ACGR welcomes the announcement by Prime Minister Scott Morrison of an additional $296 million to go toward 1800 new industry PhDs and 800 fellowships to create a “new generation of research entrepreneur”.

 Graduate research training programs are not only building Australia’s research capacity, they are, importantly, producing graduates who can substantially contribute to Australia’s economic growth and societal development.